Back to News

 Moving from 69 pieces to 100 pieces gives children more choices without changing the basic building logic.

-For retail and e-commerce teams, the strongest message is not only educational value.
+The strongest message is not an abstract STEM claim.
 It is visible learning: children build something large enough to use, then improve it.
-Product pages can show the same set as a house frame, tunnel, reading tent, or play base.
+Photos can show the same set as a house frame, tunnel, reading tent, or play base.

 Yaoshun Toys supports fort building toy development from product configuration to packaging and OEM/ODM adjustment.
-Customers can review more building toy options at www.yaoshuntoys.com/products.
+More building toy options are listed at www.yaoshuntoys.com/products.

 Spatial Thinking Is Built Through Action